GLOBAL MARKETS-Equities fall as U.S. Treasury yields, dollar stay elevated | Headlines

 GLOBAL MARKETS-Equities fall as U.S. Treasury yields, dollar stay elevated

-Equities around the world were lower on Tuesday in a choppy trading session as Treasury yields stayed close to 2007 levels while fears of higher for longer interest rates ate into appetites for riskier assets.
-The dollar index eased from a 10-month high but was still rising and the Japanese yen bounced from an 11-month low as Japanese officials warned about a possible intervention in the currency.
+A global equity index lost more than 1% on Tuesday in a choppy trading session as fears of higher-for-longer interest rates ate into appetites for riskier assets while the benchmark U.S. Treasury yield remained near 16-year highs.
+The dollar index hit a 10-month high while the Japanese yen came closer to a key level, where Japanese officials are seen as potentially intervening to shore up the currency.

-U.S. Treasury 10-year yields surpassed 16-year peaks touched in the previous session before pulling back while the yield curve flattened a bit, as investors paused selling bonds and re-assessed how far rates have come.
+A global equity index lost more than 1% on Tuesday in a choppy trading session as fears of higher-for-longer interest rates ate into appetites for riskier assets while the benchmark U.S. Treasury yield remained near 16-year highs.

+The dollar index hit a 10-month high while the Japanese yen came closer to a key level, where Japanese officials are seen as potentially intervening to shore up the currency.
 Wall Street's major stock indexes followed Asian and European equities lower as investors continued to digest last week's indication from the Federal Reserve that it would keep rates higher for longer than investors had previously expected.

-The Washington stand-off added to negative sentiment, along with rising oil prices and auto worker strikes that started in Detroit on Sept 14, as investors also waited for a key inflation reading, core Personal Consumption Expenditures (PCE), which is due out on Friday.
+Added to negative sentiment were rising oil prices and an auto worker strike that started in Detroit on Sept.
+15, while investors also waited for a key inflation reading, the core Personal Consumption Expenditures (PCE) price index, which is due out on Friday.
 "As long as rates keep pushing higher that's going to keep the market nervous," said Jack Janasiewicz, portfolio manager at Natixis Investment Managers Solutions.
-"It feels like this dark cloud is having over the market until we get to the PCE print."
+"It feels like this dark cloud is hovering over the market until we get to the PCE print."

+And as the session wore on losses in equities deepened.
+"The concerns about continued higher rates have been weighing on stocks for about two months since the peak at the end of July," said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.
+"The downward price action becomes self fulfilling.
+When those that are hoping for a bounce don't get one they become frustrated."

-The Japanese yen weakened 0.01% versus the greenback at 148.90 per dollar.
-The greenback's strength against the yen in particular has kept traders on alert for an intervention to prop up the Japanese currency, especially after Finance Minister Shunichi Suzuki said no options were off the table.
+The Japanese yen weakened 0.09% versus the greenback at 149.03 per dollar.
+The dollar's strength against the yen in particular has kept traders on alert for an intervention to prop up the Japanese currency, especially after Finance Minister Shunichi Suzuki said no options were off the table.
 The 150 yen per dollar level is seen by financial markets as a red line that would spur Japanese authorities to act, as they did last year.

-Oil prices edged higher after reaching a two-week low earlier in the session, as investors weighed demand concerns stemming from an uncertain economic outlook against expectations of tighter supply for the rest of this year.
-U.S. crude recently rose 0.83% to $90.42 per barrel and Brent was at $93.80, up 0.55% on the day.
+Oil prices settled higher after reaching a two-week low earlier in Tuesday's session, as investors weighed expectations of tighter supply against demand concerns stemming from an uncertain economic outlook.
+U.S. crude settled up 0.79% to $90.39 per barrel and Brent settled at $93.96, up 0.72% on the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)